 Never mind that the Alabama governor proclaimed in no uncertain terms: “I draw a line in the dust and toss the gauntlet before the feet of tyranny, and I say, segregation now, segregation tomorrow and segregation forever.”
 Edgerton even boasted about the way slaves were treated, stating that they “were given a new pair of pants and a new pair of shoes every day” and “lived better than most!”

 This was not the only time Edgerton voiced such ahistorical beliefs.
-In a short video produced by the Sons of Confederate Veterans called “The True South: Through My Eyes,” Edgerton bragged about his friendship with Kirk Lyons, defended the Confederate flag, called slavery a “blessing,” and, once again, defended the KKK and its founder Nathaniel Bedford Forrest.
+In a short video produced by the Sons of Confederate Veterans called “The True South: Through My Eyes,” Edgerton bragged about his friendship with Kirk Lyons, defended the Confederate flag, called slavery a “blessing,” and, once again, defended the KKK and one of its earliest members, Nathaniel Bedford Forrest.

 “The biggest tragedy of all,” he said, is that “the whole world wants to associate the Ku Klux Klan, or any hate organization, with my [Confederate] flag.
 These folks talk about Nathan Bedford Forrest.
 If it don’t be for Nathan Bedford Forrest and that original Ku Klux Klan — I’m not talkin’ ’bout what happened after Nathan Bedford Forrest — many of us Southerners — red, yellow, black, and white — would be just like the dinosaur around here in the southland of America: extinct!”